Investor Alert: Marijuana-Related Investments

 If the company files reports with the SEC, review the most recent reports.

-If the marijuana-related company is a microcap company that does not file reports with the SEC, ask your broker for the “Rule 15c2-11” file (the federal securities laws may require your broker to have certain information about the company).
+If the marijuana-related company’s securities are traded in the over-the-counter market and the company does not file reports with the SEC, ask your broker for the “Rule 15c2-11” file (the federal securities laws may require your broker to have certain information about the company).

 If the marijuana-related company is offering securities in an unregistered offering, read the offering memorandum or private placement memorandum (also called PPM), and pay particular attention to any risk factors noted.
 Review the terms of any subscription agreement or other agreements for the investment.